starling021/phonia/README.md

     phonia -n 15554443333 -s footprints

-# Phonia toolkit disclaimer
+# Phonia Toolkit disclaimer

     INFO: Usage of the Phonia Toolkit for attacking targets without prior mutual consent is illegal.
     It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
     Developers assume no liability and are not responsible for any misuse or damage caused by this program.

-# Phonia toolkit license
+# Phonia Toolkit license

     MIT License